ayushsingh-22/EmotionSense-AI/README.md

 ## 📄 License

-MIT License - Feel free to use this project for educational and commercial purposes.
+MIT License - Feel free to use this project for educational purposes.

 ---